TheOdinProject/curriculum/nodeJS/introduction_to_nodeJS/environment_variables.md

 When you deploy an app that uses environment variables, your repo will not contain your `.env` file, so you will have to research how your chosen deployment service handles setting environment variable values.
 Typically, there will be a way via their website interface, but otherwise, always check their documentation!

-Because of this, you may want to add a separate npm script that doesn't use the `--env-file` CLI option (i.e. just running something like `node index.js`). `--env-file` is useful during development but since the deployment service won't be using a `.env` file, we don't want it to look for it and throw an error when it can't find it!
-Alternatively, there is also the `--env-file-if-exists` option.
+Because of this, you won't want to load your variables in production like you do in development, as it would likely throw an error for when it can't find a `.env` file.
+Instead, you can prevent that in many ways, like adding an npm script for production that doesn't use `--env-file`, use the `--env-file-if-exists` CLI option, or implement error handling with `process.loadEnvFile()`.

 </div>